analythium/tryr/README.md

 - [plumber](https://www.rplumber.io/): the most popular API framework for R accounting for more than 95% of the total downloads.
-- [RestRserve](https://restrserve.org/): the 2nd most populat framework
-  accounting for 2% of the total downloads.
+- [RestRserve](https://restrserve.org/): the second most popular framework accounting for 2% of the total downloads.
 See the [`RestRserve.R`](inst/examples/RestrServe.R) example.